bpesquet/pytorch-tutorial/pytorch_tutorial/linear_regression/README.md

 ---

-In this example, it is implemented in the simplest way possible.
+In this first example, the training loop is implemented in the simplest way possible.

 - No batching: due to the small sample count, the whole dataset is used at each epoch (training iteration).
-- Model parameters are updated by hand rather than by using a pre-built optimizer.
-This choice is made to better illustrate the Gradient Descent algorithm.
+- Model parameters are updated manually rather than by using a pre-built optimizer.
+This choice is made to better illustrate the gradient descent algorithm.

+Subsequent examples will use more standard techniques.

 ---